charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

         <li class="p-list-step__item col-12">
           <h3 class="p-list-step__title"><span class="p-list-step__bullet">6</span>Start using your cluster!</h3>
           <div class="p-list-step__content">
             <p>Congratulations!
-You have a Kubernetes cluster up and running - now lets use it!
+You have a Kubernetes cluster up and running - now let's use it!
 The link below takes you to the operations guide, detailing some of the common things you'll want to do next: </p>
             <p>
             <a href="/kubernetes/docs/operations">Get started with your new cluster&nbsp;›</a>
             </p>